SF-WDI-LABS/tunely-angular/README.md

 Typically when you work on a project you'll start with a basic idea and do your initial development on paper or whiteboard.
 You can develop and "virtually" test your app with wireframes.
 There are also a number of software packages that will help you build wireframes.

 In the above you can see we're building a site that displays a list of musical albums.
 It also has a jumbotron to introduce users to the page.
-This is our starting point only; you'll be responsible for evolving it over time.
+This is our starting point only; you'll be responsible for evolving it as we work through the lab.

 ## Getting Started